 Stairlifts may at first look to be complicated pieces of machinery, but you can relax with our help and assistance as we aim to make the whole process very easy.

-It may surprise you to know that installing such a lift on your staircase will take less than an hour.
-Our curved models might take a little longer – and will probably be completed over an afternoon or morning to suit your timetable.
+It may surprise you to know that installing a stairlift on your staircase will take less than an hour.
+Our curved models might take a little longer – and will probably be completed over an afternoon or morning to suit your availability.

 If you’ve any questions at all please ask us.